kchang2/pi0-analysis/README.md

 efficiency in the code (more of a lack of POWER in memory I can use before getting booted off batch).
 I will be editing this in the course of the summer so that you can run it (albeit slower) in any busy server.

-##Want to make upgrades?
+##Want to make this better?
 Email me @ kchang2@caltech.edu if interested in commiting to this repository.
-I am relatively new with Github, so I have absolutely no idea what I am doing.
+I am relatively new with Github, and relatively new with programming tasks involving big data, so I have a much smaller idea of what I am doing.
 Basic coder.